php-fig/fig-standards/proposed/PSR-sql.md

 - Definition keywords MUST be written in UPPERCASE
 - Block keywords MUST be written Capitalized
 - Operational keywords MUST be written in lowercase
-- `*` MUST NOT be used.
+- `*` asterisk MUST NOT be used.
 Instead its necessary to make a list of all the required fields
 - There MUST be a line break after every field or table used on `SELECT`, `INSERT` and `from` blocks
 - There MUST be a line break after every condition used on the `where`, `having` and `group by` blocks
 - `as` alias SHOULD be declared
-- The symbol ` SOULD be used around each table and field
+- ` grave accent SOULD be used around each table and field

 ### 2.3 Blocks

 SQL blocks are to be understood as sections of the query divided by SQL keywords such as `from`, `where`, `order by`, etc.

-- There MUST be a line of separation between blocks.
+- There MUST be a blankl line separating blocks
 - Elements inside blocks MUST be indented

 ### 2.4 Parameters